Slavery in New Spain: Indigenous slavery

-The conquest gave rise to the first cases of slavery in New Spain, due to the law of the Spanish.
+The conquest gave rise to the first cases of slavery in New Spain, due to Spanish laws.
 Before the army of Hernán Cortés went into Colhuacan, the soldiers asked the crown from Veracruz to allow them to send slaves from Spain for the service and sustenance of their troops.
 They foresaw that, since this was the land they would have to work to conquer for a long time and with many people, some caciques would resist them and would not convert to Catholicism.
 Cortes asked to be allowed to take and distribute slaves "as is customary in the land of infidels, for it is a very just thing".

 Spanish settlers acquired indigenous slaves in New Spain, just as they did in the West Indies.
 They took as captives those who had been defeated in war, and sometimes they took over control of persons enslaved through warfare of one tribe against another.
 In the first case, Spaniards imposed slavery on persons who had been free.
 In the second case, traditional indigenous slavery was replaced by one with certain features of European law.
 Slaves could be traded under the Spanish regime.
 To safeguard the master's property, the slaves were marked or branded on the face or body.
 Legally and in practice, their condition was more disadvantageous than that of the free Indians.

-On May 14 of 1524, the royal iron arrived in New Spain, sent by the King of Spain to mark (on the leg, buttock, arm or face) Indian slaves.
+On 14 May 1524, the royal iron arrived in New Spain, sent by the king of Spain to mark (on the leg, buttock, arm, or face) Indian slaves.
 It was known as the "ransom iron".
 Subsequently, the prohibition against enslavement of indigenous people by purchase or inheritance was successfully enforced.
 It was still permitted in the case of war captives.
 This category included, above all, the indigenous peoples of the north of the country who resisted Spanish rule.
 The so-called New Laws of 1542 changed conditions for Indians.
 The Indians were considered to be physically weaker than the Africans, and so attempts were made to protect them.

 These laws strictly forbade the practice of slavery in the future and mandated a review of existing cases of servitude.
 Slavery of Indians for war and ransom was prohibited.
 However, freedom was granted to those in servitude, and the possibility arose that Spanish law would agree by exception to the captivity of Indians who were hostile to the colonists.